GLOBAL MARKETS-Dollar, stocks gain after strong U.S. GDP

 Emerging market currencies have felt the heat ever since the U.S. Federal Reserve said it would begin to trim its stimulus, a program that has injected more than $3 trillion into the U.S. economy and world markets since the financial crisis.

-The initial reading of 3.2 percent growth in U.S. gross domestic product for the fourth quarter, combined with the 4.1 percent pace in the third quarter, resulted in the biggest half-year increase since 2003.
+The initial reading of 3.2 percent growth in U.S. gross domestic product for the fourth quarter, combined with the 4.1 percent pace in the third quarter, resulted in the biggest half-year increase since the second half of 2003.

-The strong GDP number, in line with economists' expectations, led equity markets in Europe to turn around and stocks on Wall Street to rise.
-U.S. stocks advanced broadly, with the Nasdaq composite gaining more than 2 percent, helped by strong revenue growth at Facebook Inc.
+The strong GDP number, in line with economists' expectations, led equity markets in Europe to turn around and stocks on Wall Street to open higher.
+U.S. stocks advanced broadly, with the Nasdaq composite rising more than 1 percent.

 The dollar gained against a basket of currencies, the appeal of the greenback revived against the safe-haven yen and Swiss franc.